yhqjohn/SimpleInterfaces.jl/README.md

 ## A Comprehensive Example

-This example showcases all features of `SimpleInterfaces.jl`.
+This example demonstrates the core features of `SimpleInterfaces.jl`.
 We define a `ReadableCollection` interface for a container `C` that holds elements of type `E` and is indexed by keys of type `I`.

 ### 1. Defining the Interface